HenriqueBBrum/Shiny-APPs/Sec_data_creation/README.md

-Read the comments on data_creation.py to understand how data is created and what is the use of inof.txt and names.txt
+Read the comments on data_creation.py to understand how data is created and what is the use of info.txt and names.txt